 2014

 At Cams Hill School we value all children as individuals with unique talents, skills and abilities.
 We are committed to supporting all children to do their best through academic, artistic and sporting achievements.
 We place especial emphasis on academic achievement for all because this is where we believe we can make the greatest contribution to the life of the child.
 It is our aim to enable each emerging adult to take his or her place in society as an industrious, happy, self-motivated individual.
 It is our hope that each will contribute to the development of society and its improvement, demonstrate tolerance and respect for self and for the welfare of others, a positively questioning attitude, the ability to discriminate and the flexibility to adapt in a rapidly changing world.
 We are seeking to encourage and develop in all a sense of responsibility towards their work, to others and to themselves and the ability to exercise initiative and imagination to the benefit of the community.
-Within the framework of the 2014 SEND Code of Practise, all children have the same entitlement to the whole school curriculum and we are committed to making this accessible to all children according to their individual needs.
+Within the framework of the 2015 SEND Code of Practice, all children have the same entitlement to the whole school curriculum and we are committed to making this accessible to all, irrespective of an individual’s needs.